How To Feed A Loon

 Our favorite type of pasta for this salad is fusilli, but any kind of small pasta will work, including penne, rigatoni, bow-tie, or elbow.

 This is wonderful served warm or at room temperature.
-If making ahead of time, toss the salad with about 1 tbsp of olive oil and give it a good mixing before serving.
+If making ahead of time, toss the salad with about 1 tablespoon of olive oil and give it a good mixing before serving.

 The salad will keep in the refrigerator for up to 1 week.
 We don't recommend freezing this salad.